unahouExosite/docs/guides/user-management.md

     end
     ```

-  * Next, for login page please create file **files/login.html** and put the following code into it.
-In this page, there is a form for submiting email and password.
+3. For the login page, create file **files/login.html** and input the following code (in this page, there is a form for submitting email and password).

     ```html
     <!DOCTYPE html>